VanessaSharma/ping_pong_code1/README.md

 ## Support and contact details

-_If you have any questions or comments, feel free to contact Vanessa Palacios Sharma at vanelunasharma@gmail.com.
-Thank you!_
+_If you have any questions or comments, feel free to contact Vanessa Palacios Sharma at Thank you!_

 ## Technologies Used
 _HTML, CSS, JAVASCRIPT,BOOSTRAP, JQUERY_
 ### License

-*This webpage is licensed under the MIT license*
+*This webpage is licensed under the MIT license* you
 Copyright (c) 2016 **_Vanessa Palacios Sharma_**